ChidoGang/README.Generator/Develop/README.md

   ## Contributing
-  Nothing
+  nothing

   ## Test
   undefined

   ## Question
-  If you have any questions of concern, email me at edgarquintanilla50@yahoo.com. <br />
+  If you have any questions of concern, email me at edgarquintanilla@mymail.rcbc.edu. <br />
   You can also checkout other works I have done at https://www.github.com/ChidoGang.